NIU1667085/tfg_dna_compression/README.md

 ## Metrics

-Each benchmark run records, some of them:
+Each benchmark run records, some of them are:

 | Metric | Description |
 |---|---|